chingu-voyages/v46-tier2-team-14/README.md

 Users can mark off ingredients as they gather them, facilitating an organized and efficient cooking process with an interactive checklist.

 9. **Responsive Design:**
- The SWAD app is designed to be responsive, ensuring a seamless and enjoyable user experience across various devices, including desktops, tablets, and mobile phones.
+ The SWAAD app is designed to be responsive, ensuring a seamless and enjoyable user experience across various devices, including desktops, tablets, and mobile phones.

 10. **User-Friendly Interface:**
 The intuitive and user-friendly interface makes navigation smooth, allowing users to focus on discovering and exploring new recipes effortlessly.